wp-plugins/reach-connector/readme.txt

 = 1.4 =
 * This release adds optional parameters to customize the donations shortcode.

+= 1.5 =
+* This release adds shortcodes for projects, places, and individual pages for projects, places, and campaigns.

 == Usage ==
+Sponsorship Shortcode Setup

-To pull a list of sponsorships from REACH to display on your site use the shortcode [sponsorships] on any page.
-You can also pass optional parameters to filter your sponsorship results similar to the dropdown filters on the Sponsorships page using the parameters:
+To pull a list of sponsorships from REACH℠ to display on your site use the shortcode [sponsorships].
+You can also pass optional parameters to filter your sponsorship results similar to the dropdown filters on the Sponsorships page using the parameters: sponsorship_type location project sponsorship_categories status

-sponsorship_type
-location
-project
-sponsorship_categories
-status
-hide_filters (true/false)

 Example: [sponsorships sponsorship_type="children"]

+Campaigns Shortcode Setup

-To pull a list of campaigns from REACH to display on your site use the shortcode [campaigns] on any page.
+To pull a list of campaigns from REACH℠ to display on your site use the shortcode [campaigns].
+Campaign Page Shortcode Setup

+To pull a specific campaign from REACH℠ to display on your site use the shortcode with the permalink shown in REACH℠ [campaign permalink='my-campaign-permalink'].
+Donation Shortcode Setup

-To display a donation page from REACH&#8480; on your site use the shortcode [donations] on any page.
-You can also pass optional paramters defined in the Giving Options page in REACH to customize the donation form by setting amount, recurring period, purpose etc.
+To display a donation page from REACH℠ on your site use the shortcode [donations] on any page.
+You can also pass optional paramters defined in the Giving Options page in REACH to customize the donation form by setting amount, recurring period, purpose etc. amount fixed_amount (true/false) recurring fixed_recurring (true/false) referral

-amount
-fixed_amount (true/false)
-recurring
-fixed_recurring (true/false)
-referral

 Example: [donations amount="50"]

+Projects Shortcode Setup

+To pull a list of projects from REACH℠ to display on your site use the shortcode [projects].
+Project Page Shortcode Setup

+To pull a specific project from REACH℠ to display on your site use the shortcode with the permalink shown in REACH℠ [project permalink='my-project-permalink'].
+Places Shortcode Setup

+To pull a list of places from REACH℠ to display on your site use the shortcode [places].
+Place Page Shortcode Setup

+To pull a specific place from REACH℠ to display on your site use the shortcode with the permalink shown in REACH℠ [place permalink='my-place-permalink'].